-- (2) The issuing of the topic of the Master's thesis (§ 19 sub-paragraph 3) requires the candidate to be registered on the Master's degree program in Mechanical and Process Engineering at the TU Bergakademie Freiberg and, in accordance with § 4 of the study regulations for this degree program, to have fulfilled, where necessary, requirements of the Examination Board. - (3) Admission for an examination is applied for by the student in the Student Services Office.
+(2) The issuing of the topic of the Master's thesis (§ 19 sub-paragraph 3) requires the candidate to be registered on the Master's degree program in Technology and Application of Inorganic Engineering Materials at the TU Bergakademie Freiberg and, in accordance with § 4 of the study regulations for this degree program, to have fulfilled, where necessary, requirements of the Examination Board.

+(3) Admission for an examination is applied for by the student in the Student Services Office.
 Application deadlines are duly announced.
 The Student Services Office verifies the existence of the admission requirements and compiles admission lists.
 The admission is announced by the Student Services Office through the Self-Service IT-Portal.
-Students are obligated to check the registration in the Self-Service IT-Portal. - (4) If candidates cannot produce evidence for rendered pre-examination credits in accordance with the valid study regulations for an ongoing course they are participating in, they will be admitted subject to the presentation of evidence before the examination takes place.
-If the evidence is in the form of physical documentation, it must be submitted at least two working days before the examination to the Student Services Office or directly before the examination to the examiner if it is online information from the Student Services Office for the examiners. - (5) Admission to an examination is denied if - 1. candidates do not fulfill the requirements set out in sub-paragraph 1 or the procedural regulations of sub-paragraphs 3 and 4, - 2. the documentation is incomplete and the candidate is to blame for this,
+Students are obligated to check the registration in the Self-Service IT-Portal.

+(4) If candidates cannot produce evidence for rendered pre-examination credits in accordance with the valid study regulations for an ongoing course they are participating in, they will be admitted subject to the presentation of evidence before the examination takes place.
+If the evidence is in the form of physical documentation, it must be submitted at least two working days before the examination to the Student Services Office or directly before the examination to the examiner if it is online information from the Student Services Office for the examiners.

+(5) Admission to an examination is denied if

-- 3. candidates definitively failed a Master's examination in the same or, in accordance with federal state law, in a related degree program or are in a pending examination procedure for the examination in question or - 4. candidates, in accordance with federal state law, have lost their examination entitlement due to exceeding deadlines for the registration for or taking of the examination. - (6) Along with the application for admission to the first examination, candidates must enclose a declaration - 1. that they are familiar with these examination regulations and - 2. of whether the requirements of sub-paragraph 5 N. 3 and 4 have been met. - (7) Rejected applications in the case of sub-paragraph 5 N. 3 and 4 are given to the candidate duly before the start of the examination stating reasons and with instructions on right to appeal.
+- 1. candidates do not fulfill the requirements set out in sub-paragraph 1 or the procedural regulations of sub-paragraphs 3 and 4, - 2. the documentation is incomplete and the candidate is to blame for this, - 3. candidates definitively failed a Master's examination in the same or, in accordance with federal state law, in a related degree program or are in a pending examination procedure for the examination in question or - 4. candidates, in accordance with federal state law, have lost their examination entitlement due to exceeding deadlines for the registration for or taking of the examination.

+(6) Along with the application for admission to the first examination, candidates must enclose a declaration

+- 1. that they are familiar with these examination regulations and - 2. of whether the requirements of sub-paragraph 5 N. 3 and 4 have been met.

+(7) Rejected applications in the case of sub-paragraph 5 N. 3 and 4 are given to the candidate duly before the start of the examination stating reasons and with instructions on right to appeal.